DC algorithms for a class of sparse group $\ell_0$ regularized optimization problems: Relationships between ( ) and ( )

-We first recall the definitions of three types of stationary points, as mentioned in \cite{Pang2017}, for the DC relaxation problem (\ref{g0ps}).
-In order to properly formulate the stationary points of problem (\ref{g0ps}), we define some necessary notation.
+Recall the definitions of three types of stationary points, as mentioned in \cite{Pang2017}, for the DC relaxation problem (\ref{g0ps}).
+In order to properly formulate the stationary points of problem (\ref{g0ps}), we define some necessary notations.

 For $x\in\mathbb{R}^n$, define